Admission Procedure for Master's Degree

 The International Students needs to demonstrate their English and Norwegian language proficiency by submitting the scores of the following tests:

 - IELTS: IELTS or International English Language Test.
-An overall score of at least 5.0 in the international English language testing system (IELTS).
+OR

 For courses where the language of instruction is Norwegian, proficiency in the Norwegian language is mandatory.
 The Norwegian language is the foremost language of instruction at Norwegian institutions of higher education.